 - Research and assessment

-- Assisted Voluntary Return and Re-integration (AVRR) on an exceptional basis, for projects focusing on government capacity building activities
+- Return and Re-integration on an exceptional basis, for projects focusing on government capacity development activities

 Emergency operations and migrant return schemes among others are not covered under the Fund (see Eligibility Criteria for a complete listing).

 Eligible Member States can access one of two funding lines and projects range from USD 50,000 to USD 300,000 for national projects and USD 100,000 to USD 400,000 for regional projects.
 Country eligibility is based on the most recent version of the list of low-income through to upper middle-income economies as designated by the World Bank.
 Equitable allocation of the funds across regions and within regions remains a core management principle in assessing requests for funding under the Fund.
 Enquiries and applications are accepted throughout the year.